 Researchers with a “Blue Card EU” are allowed to take up their planned research activities without any further labour market documents being required.

 You have to apply for a renewal of your card at the locally competent residence authority in Austria before your card expires; however, at the earliest three months before expiry of the card.

 Until a decision about your application for a renewal is taken you are considered to be lawfully resident, even if your current residence permit expires in the meantime.

 Further information about the topic "renewal of residence title" can be found here.

 After two years researchers can apply for a “Red-White-Red Card plus” if they were employed according to the requirements for a “Blue Card EU” at least 21 months within the last 24 months.

-In case they are permitted to enter Austria without a visa they can also apply at the competent residence authority in Austria.
+In case they are permitted to enter Austria without a visa they can alternatively apply at the competent residence authority in Austria.